kamranayub/dotposthog/docs/OrganizationsApi.md

 <a id="pipelinetransformationsunusedretrieve"></a>
 # **PipelineTransformationsUnusedRetrieve**
-> Plugin PipelineTransformationsUnusedRetrieve (string parentLookupOrganizationId)
+> PostHogPlugin PipelineTransformationsUnusedRetrieve (string parentLookupOrganizationId)